DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDiagram/3 Methods/import(data_updateExistingItemsOnly).md

 **true** to apply diagram data without rewriting diagram items; **false** to apply diagram data and replace diagram items with items from the data parameter.

 ---
-The [export](/api-reference/10%20UI%20Components/dxDiagram/3%20Methods/export().md '/Documentation/ApiReference/UI_Components/dxDiagram/Methods/#export') method allows you to save information about a diagram's layout, appearance, and the diagram's shape positions.
+The [export](/api-reference/10%20UI%20Components/dxDiagram/3%20Methods/export().md '/Documentation/ApiReference/UI_Components/dxDiagram/Methods/#export') method allows you to save information about a diagram's layout, appearance, and shape positions.
 Use the **import** method to load this data on demand.

 The diagram import updates the [bound data source](/Documentation/Guide/UI_Components/Diagram/Data_Binding/)'s field values.
 If the values are not changed, the corresponding events (for instance, **onInserted** and **onUpdated**) do not fire.